zhaohengyin/lightning-grasp/README.md

 Apr 23, 2026: We added mimic joint support.

 ### Tentative Future Release
 May 24, 2026: In our next release, we will integrate position iterations into kinematic fine-tuning to reduce hand–object penetrations.
+This feature has been tested internally and will be pushed to the main branch.
 Stay tuned.

 ## System Requirements
 - Operating System: Ubuntu 22.04 or 24.04